yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

         visibility: TRUE
         added to layer (1000)

-Here 10507 is the number to which weston-simple-shm application’s surface is mapped.
+Here, 10507 is the number to which weston-simple-shm application’s surface is mapped.

-User can launch one more client application which allows layer\_add\_surfaces to add second surface to the layer 1000 as shown below.
+User can launch one more client application which allows layer\_add\_surfaces to add a second surface to the layer 1000 as shown below.

 ::